How to Create a Garden Inspired Valentine’s Day Tablescape

 garden inspired Valentine's Day table setting

-The white plates, wicker chargers, and red napkins shown here are from HomeGoods.
-The gold flatware and table runner are from Target.
+Let’s talk details!
+The everyday white dishes, wicker chargers, and red napkins I used here are all from HomeGoods.
+The gold flatware and table runner?
+Target finds!

 Valentine's Day table setting